jessuni/shikwasa/README.md

 ## About

-Shikwasa is an audio player born for podcast.You may enjoy a podcast with occasional playback controls to get the best listening experience, just like I do - tweaking with handy forward/backward or speed buttons.
+Shikwasa is an audio player born for podcast.
+You may enjoy a podcast with occasional playback controls to get the best listening experience, just like I do - tweaking with handy forward/backward or speed buttons.
 But chances are traditional html audio players don't offer them - who would play a music on 1.5x speed?

 ### What does Shikwasa mean?

-It sounds like a strange name.
 In case you wonder, it's a popular citrus fruit from Okinawa, Japan.

 ## Usage